-The BRM Village is where we’ll be bringing Britain’s fastest-growing model railway magazine to life!
+The BRM Stand is where we’ll be bringing Britain’s fastest-growing model railway magazine to life!
 It’s the place to find the BRM team, together with regular magazine contributors to get one-to-one modelling advice and take advantage of the magazine’s great show subscription offer or buy the latest copy of the magazine.

 Head to Campbells Quarry where John has arranged a little challenge for the BRM team.
 They are going to have to try and operate his working dragline to load wagons with sand.

 This might sound simple, but like the real machine, operators will have to juggle three different controls to scoop, lift and slew the bucket before dropping sand into a hopper wagon.
 John's team make it look easy, but they have lots of experience.
 The BRM team will only have a couple of minutes to practice before their attempts.